Gunde Jaari Gallanthayyinde

-The film's title is inspired from the song "Dil Se" from Gabbar Singh (2012).
-The film was a success at the box office, emerging as a consecutive successful film for Nithiin after Ishq (2012), which also starred Nithya Menen.
+The film's title is inspired by a lyric from the song "Dil Se" from Gabbar Singh (2012).
+The film was a Blockbuster at the box office, emerging as a consecutive successful film for Nithiin after Ishq (2012), which also starred Nithya Menen.
 The film was dubbed and released in Hindi and Malayalam as Heart Attack 2 in 2018 and Magic Love respectively.
 In 2015, It was remade in Kannada as Khushi Khushiyagi and in Meitei as Nungshi Feijei.